 the New Scientist magazine

-proclaims, "Surprise Theory of Everything: it's been here all along."
+proclaims, "Surprise Theory of Everything: it's been here all along," with the thesis (p32)

 that the long-sought Theory of Everything might already have been found,